 Off the back of that impressive season, he was named in the 31-man squad to represent France in the 2015 Rugby World Cup.
 He was France's starting hooker in 4 of their 5 games at the tournament.

-In October 2018, Toulon president Mourad Boudjellal confirmed that Guirado will depart the club at the end of the 2018/19 season.
+In October 2018, Toulon president Mourad Boudjellal confirmed that Guirado would depart the club at the end of the 2018/19 season with the veteran hooker signing a three-year deal with Montpellier.

 |2019 - present|